BrenPatF/trapit_python_tester/README.md

 This blog post, [Unit Testing, Scenarios and Categories: The SCAN Method](https://brenpatf.github.io/2021/10/17/unit-testing-scenarios-and-categories-the-scan-method.html) provides guidance on effective selection of scenarios for unit testing.

 There is an extended Usage section below that illustrates the use of the design pattern for Python unit testing by means of two examples.
+In addition, the main Python unit testing API is itself tested using the design pattern.

 # In This README...
 [&darr; Background](#background)<br />